lemmack/serverless-cicd/README.md

 This project demonstrates a basic serverless application consisting of two independent microservices deployed on AWS Lambda and exposed via AWS API Gateway.
 It features automated deployment using CI/CD pipelines built with GitHub Actions.

-This project serves as a practical exercise combining concepts from **Project 5 (Serverless Microservices Application)** and **Project 8 (DevOps CI/CD Pipeline)** described in the "Strategic Portfolio Projects for Aspiring Software Developers in Canada (2025)" guide.

 ## Live API Endpoints

 You can test the live deployed services here: